 Does the difference between Catholicism and Protestantism really matter?

-It is almost 500 years since Christianity split into 'Catholic' and 'Protestant'.
+It is 500 years since Christianity split into 'Catholic' and 'Protestant'.
 But, asks Martin Henry, what is the difference - and does it matter?

 These were the two movements destined to develop in modern times in the aftermath of the turbulent events associated with the career of Martin Luther in the 16th century.